neondatabase/autoscaling/ARCHITECTURE.md

         independently used by multiple components.
     * `pkg/billing/` — consumption metrics API, primarily used in
         [`pkg/agent/billing.go`](pkg/agent/billing.go)
-    * `pkg/informant/` — implementation of the VM informant
     * `pkg/plugin/` — implementation of the scheduler plugin
     * `pkg/util/` — miscellaneous utilities that are too general to be included in `agent` or `plugin`.